 - Change your voice mail recording to inform callers that the office is temporarily closed or temporarily relocated and directing people to contact the Public Information office for more information.
 Do not include information about the situation in the message.

-- Contact the Tartan Campus Store to buy boxes to use as temporary file cabinets, if necessary.
+- Contact the Records enter for boxes to use as temporary file cabinets, if necessary.

 - Retrieve paper records from your office as soon as you are allowed in.